ybkamaleri/norgeo/README.md

 ## Track code changes

 You have to download the files from SSB and save it as a `csv` file.
-For the code changes, they have to be copied pasted in an Excel.
+For the code changes, they have to be copied and pasted into an Excel file.
 These code changes can be found under *Endringer* tab in the website.
 It’s advisable to name the file with a specific word to differentiate the file from the `csv` files.
 I would recommed to add the word `change`.
-For example `fylke_change_jan2018.xlsx` and the downloaded `csv` file will be `fylke_jan2028.csv`.
+For example `fylke_change_jan2018.xlsx` and the downloaded `csv` file will be `fylke_jan2018.csv`.
 It’s also advisable to add the year to all files to easily differentiate them when running the code.
+Check the suggested structure [here](#file-structure) for naming files.

 ### Add changes